maniaplanet/documentation/09.mesh-modeler/03.block-editor/docs.md

 Add one element in this list for each variant you want to customize.
 You must define:
 - which variant is overriden: a variant is represented by a *Variant type* (generally *Ground* or *Air*), a *Variant group* (an integer) and a *Random variant* (another integer).
 Tick the option *Show original variant* to see the original geometry of the variant you are about to override.
-- which crystal will replace the original geometry for this variant.
-Click on the button at the end of the parameter line (with a *New* or *Edit* icon) to edit this embedded crystal in the Mesh Modeler.
+- which *crystal* will replace the original geometry for this variant.
+Click on the button at the end of the parameter line (with a *New* or *Edit* icon) to edit this embedded *crystal* in the Mesh Modeler.

-Note: When you first create a line of customized variant, it is marked as *(empty)*: it means that there is no crystal yet, and then the map editor will still use the original geometry for this variant.
+>>>>> When you first create a line of customized variant, it is marked as *(empty)*: it means that there is no *crystal* yet, and then the map editor will still use the original geometry for this variant.